Brass Monkey (cocktail): History

 In the 1970s, 1980s, and 1990s, the Heublein Company produced the premixed cocktail called Brass Monkey.
 Heublein premixed bottled cocktails were inexpensive and offered a portable alternative to mixed drinks.
 The company was based in Stamford, Connecticut, with production facilities in the Hartford, Connecticut, area.
 The Brass Monkey cocktail was sold in bottles ranging from half-pint to 750 ml.
 At the time, liquor stores stocked mainly beer, wine, and spirits, with few premixed alternatives available.

-Steve Doniger, an advertising executive, named the brand after an alleged World War II spy called H. E. Rasske.
-Allan Kaufman, who created stories about the spy, devised the advertising campaign using an old photograph of his father as Rasske’s image.
+Steve Doniger, an advertising executive, named the brand after The Brass Monkey, a club in Macao which served a signature drink of the same name.
+According to the company's marketing, the club was frequented during World War II by allied spies who obtained the name of their contact, H. E. Rasske, using letters extracted from "The Brass Monkey".
+Allan Kaufman, who created stories about Rasske, devised an advertising campaign using an old photograph of his father as Rasske’s image.

 In 1982, the R. J. Reynolds Tobacco Company acquired Heublein Inc. for $1.4 billion.
 RJR Nabisco sold the division to Grand Metropolitan in 1987.
 Grand Metropolitan merged with Guinness to form Diageo in 1997.

 The Brass Monkey cocktail is not classified by the International Bartenders Association (IBA).